Foreword

 In this guide, I would like to show you how to operate a Tor exit node.

 One major problem with Tor is the very low level of decentralization of the network.
 Most nodes are located in Germany, the Netherlands, and the US.
 Of course, it’s not a bad thing to host a node there, but Tor specifically recommends that, if possible, you host your node in a country where there are still very few or even no nodes at all.
 Tor also advises against hosting with well-known, large providers such as Hetzner, as there are already so many nodes there.
+This should definitely be taken into account when choosing a provider.

 The distribution of countries is clearly visible in the image.